 - 3.1.
-Once satisfied that a contravention of any relevant condition or requirement has occurred or is occurring or that there has been or is a failure to achieve a prescribed standard of performance we will consider whether a financial penalty should be imposed and at what level. - 3.2.
-The Utility Regulator will take full account of the particular facts and circumstances of the contravention8 under consideration.
+Once satisfied that a contravention of any relevant condition or requirement or any provision of a Community Regulation as defined by Article 45(11) of the Energy Order) has occurred or is occurring we will consider whether a financial penalty should be imposed and at what level. - 3.2.
+The Utility Regulator will take full account of the particular facts and circumstances of the contravention under consideration.
 It will also take full account of any representations or objections made to it by interested parties by seeking either written or oral submissions as necessary in the case.
 Any contravention that may arise from circumstances or events outside the control of the regulated company will not incur any penalty, provided the Utility Regulator is of the opinion that the regulated company is not, in any way, to blame or contributed in any way to any such contravention or failure. - 3.3.
 The factors listed below (both for stage 1 and stage 2) are those the Utility Regulator may take into account and are not exhaustive. - 3.4.
-When considering whether to impose a penalty, a penalty is more likely where: - the contravention damaged or could have damaged, the interests of customers or other market participants or damaged the environment; - the contravention damaged or could have damaged, the confidence that customers and/or other market participants have in the market; - its imposition would be likely to create an incentive to comply and deter future contraventions or failures; - the circumstances from which the contravention arose were or should have been substantially within the control of the regulated company; - the contravention or possibility of contravention would have been apparent to a diligent regulated company; - the lack of effective remedial action after the contravention becomes apparent to the regulated company; - whether or not the regulated company has committed similar contraventions in the past.
+When considering whether to impose a penalty, a penalty is more likely where: - the contravention damaged or could have damaged, the interests of customers or other market participants or damaged the environment; or - the contravention damaged or could have damaged, the confidence that customers and/or other market participants have in the market; - its imposition would be likely to create an incentive to comply and deter future contraventions or failures; - the circumstances from which the contravention arose were or should have been substantially within the control of the regulated company; - the contravention or possibility of contravention would have been apparent to a diligent regulated company; - the lack of effective remedial action after the contravention becomes apparent to the regulated company; - whether or not the regulated company has committed similar contraventions in the past.